Ten of the greatest moments from Peter Kay’s Channel Four sitcom, set in a North West England Working Mens’ Club.

 “He’s pissed.
 I know a pissed horse when I see one… give it a kebab!”

-3. Half a Shilling: though the first episode was written to familiarise the viewers with The Phoenix Club (especially for those who missed In The Club on That Peter Kay Thing), it gave us an idea of the pathos that set the tone for the series.
+Though the first episode was written to familiarise the viewers with The Phoenix Club (especially for those who missed In The Club on That Peter Kay Thing), it gave us an idea of the pathos that set the tone for the series.
 Plus the acts which, in spite of sounding good on paper, were far from what they bargained for.

 Half A Shilling was no exception.
 On paper, a traditional Northern folk act.
 In reality, a far-right Northern folk act, whose song on communion shoes had anti-immigration rhetoric.
 Within moments of being able to work in near darkness (a brief power cut, curtailed thanks to Ray Von wiring the mains to a lamppost) they turned from heroes to zeroes before announcing their second song: